andydotxyz/xsm/README.markdown

 We hope you enjoy this CMS but please be patient as we transition our codebase to GitHub

 To get up and running in no time at all clone this repo, go to the "xsm-web" directory and execute "mvn jetty:run" then point a browser to http://localhost:9090

-# Community

-If you are interested in support or just catching up you can join our google group - <http://groups.google.com/group/xsm-users/>